cakephp/docs/en/appendices/3-0-migration-guide.rst

 - ``assertWithinMargin()`` in favor of ``assertWithinRange()``
 - ``assertTags()`` in favor of ``assertHtml()``

-Both method replacements also switched the attribute order for a consistent assert method API with ``$expected`` as first argument.
+Both method replacements also switched the argument order for a consistent assert method API with ``$expected`` as first argument.

 ControllerTestCase